RikVolger/fluidized-bed-ct/README.md

 git clone https://github.com/adriaangraas/cate
 ```
 ### Adapting for Windows
-If you're running the scripts from windows, in `fbrct/loader.py`, the `PROJECTION_FILE_REGEX` needs to be adapted to `"camera ([1-3])\\\img_([0-9]{1,6})\.tif$"` to deal with backslash folder separation in Windows
+If you're running the scripts from windows, in `fbrct/loader.py`, the `PROJECTION_FILE_REGEX`
+needs to be adapted to `"camera ([1-3])\\\img_([0-9]{1,6})\.tif$"` to deal with
+backslash folder separation in Windows

 ## 2. Run a calibration

 In **scripts/calib/** there are scripts that show how to calibrate the
 geometry using a marker object with glued metal markers on it.
 The scripts can
 be modified to your needs.
+The calibration relies on the values indicated in `calib.yaml` in the root
+folder.
+Here, you indicate the root folder for the calibration files (e.g.
+`U:\XRay RPT ChemE\X-ray\Xray_data\2024-11-14 Rik en Sam`), and the folder
+containing the actual images (e.g. `Rotation_needles_5degps_again`).
 1. First, using _ImageJ_ or an image editor of choice, find the first and
    last frame of rotation.
-Use these as `proj_start` and `proj_end`
+Use these as `rotation:start` and `rotation:stop`
+   values. _n_ frames for annotation are automatically selected, starting at
-   values.
-Also select three frames for annotation.
-More is possible but not necessary.
+   `frames:start`.
+3 frames is generally enough.
+More is possible but not
-   A good idea is to space them equally apart.
-For example, if the setup
-   moves between frames 11 and 110 then take frames 11, 44, 77.
-Sometimes
+   necessary.
-   markers are barely visible in the column walls.
-That is fine, just make
+   Sometimes markers are barely visible in the column walls.
+That is fine, just
-   a guess, or pick a different frame.
-The frames don't have to be perfectly
-   spaced.
-Use the chosen values in `t_annotated`.
+   make a guess.
-2. The function `annotated_data()` helps quickly selecting marker points in the images.
+2. The function `annotated_data()` helps quickly selecting marker points in the
+   images.
    The tool is a bit rudimental, but should get the job done.
+If
-If `open_annotation`
+   `open_annotation`
    is `True` the tool annotates, if it is `False`, the tool returns previously
    annotated values.
 The function creates some NumPy files in the background
    to store the annotations.
+These are stored next to your raw data, in a folder
+   `calib`
 3. The script then builds a triangular geometry and uses that as an initial
    guess for the set-up.
 The parametrization is that of a static set-up with
    three sources and detectors that undergoes fixed rotations along a single